 If you have an urgent concern about the well-being of your child(ren), please contact your healthcare professional.
 If you have a general concern, please email your building Administrator and School Counselor so that they can connect with you directly to provide you with information and resources to support your needs.

+Topics surrounding equity and inclusion can often be difficult conversations for parents/guardians to have with their children, but it is important for these conversations to take place.
 We encourage you to review the resources included in this section that focus on how to talk about racism with your children.
 Despite the stress and anger that may surround us, there is hope in using these resources to learn, create, contribute, and grow.